prebid/Prebid.js/index.md

 isHome: true

-description: A free and open source library for publishers to quickly implement header bidding.
+description: A free and open source library for publishers to quickly implement header bidding

 ---